kochelev/quantum__grover__hamiltonian_cycles/README.md

-# Quantum Grover algorithm for searching hamiltonian paths
+# Quantum Grover algorithm for searching hamiltonian paths in the 5 vertex graph

 Repository contains script that searches hamiltonian paths in the graph using quantum Grover algorithm.